Hosting a teenage party

 - Keep the food coming.
 This gives you a chance to mingle and check out how the party is going without looking like you’re spying.

 - Make sure there are adults who aren’t drinking.
-They can help keep control of the party, deal with any problems, and be available to drive if needed.
+They can help to keep control of the party, deal with any problems, and be available to drive if needed.

 - Turn lights on or turn the music down shortly before the party is due to end.
 This encourages people to leave.